 Traditional Valencian food – what to eat and where

 The Valencian food scene was a huge draw and one of the main reasons for our visit.
-We looked forward to sampling the tapas bars in the old town, restaurants where locals eat and the mercado bursting with traditional Valencian food.
+We looked forward to sampling the Spanish tapas, Paella and horchata and the bars and cafes in the old town, locals restaurants and the mercado bursting with traditional Valencian food.
 As soon as we set foot in the city we know we should’ve booked a longer trip.

 So, what do they eat in Valencia?
 Read on for the ultimate guide to Valencian cuisine from Lara, a Valencian local, who runs Sea Saffron food tours in the city.